Tina-otoge/blog/_posts/2018-02-21-whats-the-deal-osu.markdown

 going to amusement centers in Japan.
 I made the conclusion that *osu!* was the best option for me, to play at home on a PC with a keyboard.

-After expressing my interest in those games, a friend told me "Hey why don't you go to that arcade center in Paris, they have *beatmania IIDX 22: PENDUAL*.
+After expressing my interest in those games, a friend told me "why don't you go to that arcade center in Paris, they have *beatmania IIDX 22: PENDUAL*".
 So I went there.
 And played *IIDX* every week.
 Actually at least twice a week.
 (I spent a lot of my money there).
 And it felt nice.
 It felt so nice that I got myself a *IIDX* controller from gamo2 the following Christmas.